Liaorannn/Liaorannn.github.io/_posts/2023-11-15-how-to-build-your-own-website.md

 ---
 layout: post
 title: Build your own Website
-subtitle: How to build personal websit uesing Github pages
+subtitle: Build personal website using GitHub pages
 author: Liaoran
 categories: Blog
 tags:
-  - jekyll
+  - Jekyll
-  - blog
+  - Blog
-  - html
+  - Html
-banner: []
+excerpt_image: NO_EXCERPT_IMAGE
 ---
 This is my inaugural blog post following the completion of my personal website's construction.
 After nearly four days of strenuous effort, I have successfully finished building my website, which is showcased here.
 Despite the abundance of tutorials available that guide users on utilizing GitHub Pages and Jekyll to construct a blog website, this process can still be quite intricate and laborious, particularly for those unfamiliar with the HTML language.